-- School tours: October, December, February, April - School information sessions: October July - Student orientation session: July first week of August target community of the Santee Education Complex, and using postcards and flyers (printed in English and Spanish) distributed at local businesses and community organizations, youth organizations, social service providers, faith-based organizations, grocery stores, public libraries and other local schools.
+- School tours: October, December, February, April - School information sessions: October July - Student orientation session: July first week of August

+Information sessions and school tours will be advertised on the school's website and through direct mail to the parents of students who attend elementary, middle and high schools in the target communities of City Terrace, El Sereno, Boyle Heights, and East Los Angeles, and using postcards and flyers (printed in English and Spanish) distributed at local businesses and community organizations, youth organizations, social service providers, faith-based organizations, grocery stores, public libraries and other local schools.
 Information sessions will be conducted in English and in Spanish and held at different venues throughout the community.